-The standard site for the stationary runup test included space requirements that were the same as for pass-by measurements, and the surface between the microphone and vehicle was paved.
+The standard site for the stationary runup test included space requirements that were the same as for pass-by measurements, and the surface between the microphone and vehiclewas paved.
 Microphones for stationary and pass-by measurements were located 50 feet from the centerline of the vehicle or lane of travel, 4 feet off the ground, and oriented as per manufacturer's instructions.
 Variations from the standard measurement sites and microphone locations were allowed if the measurements were suitably adjusted to be equivalent to measurements made via the standard methods.
 Exact procedures for the tests are included in the appendix.

-Truck noise surveys have been conducted in California in 1965 (52), and 1971 (53), in the State of Washington in 1972 (54), and in New Jersey in 1972 (55).
-In 1973, EPA contractors conducted additional truck noise surveys of 0;075/strucks operating at speeds over 25 MPH in the states of California, Colorado, Illinois, Kentucky, Maryland, New Jersey, New York, Pennsylvania, and Texas, and of 2,583 trucks operating under acceleration conditions at speeds under 35 MPH in the states of California, Colorado, Florida, Maryland, Missouri, Texas, and Virginia.
+Track noise surveys have been conducted in California in 1965 and 1971, in the State of Washington in 1972, and in New Jersey in 1972.
+In 1973, EPA contractors conducted additional truck noise surveys of 6, 875 trucks operating at speeds over 35 mph in the states of California, Colorado, Florida, Maryland, Missouri, Texas, and Virginia.

-In almost all cases, measurements were made at a distance of 50 ft from the center of the first (outer) lane of travel, using A-weighting and fast response.6 on the sound level meter.
+In almost all cases, measurements were made at a distance of 50 ft from the center of the first (outer) lane of travel, using A-weighting and fast response of the sound level meter.
 In the 1973 surveys, the type of truck and number of axles were recorded in order to permit detailed analyses of the noise level distributions for various types of trucks.

-In addition, a study of noise levels of 60 trucks produced during a stationary run-up test was carried out by EPA in Virginia in February, 1974.

-Figure 4.6 shows cumulative probability distributions for the neck nessby noise levels measured at 50 ft under high-speed freeway conditions in the surveys conducted prior to 1973.
-The data shown are for heavy trucks: 5,838 diesel trucks in California in 1965 (56), 172 combination trucks in California in 1971 (57), 531 trucks with 3 or more axles in Washington in 1972 (58), and 1,000 trucks with 3 or more axles in New Jersey in 1972 (59).
+In addition, a study of noise levels of 60 trucks produced during a stationary run-up test was carried out by EPA in Virginia in February 1974.
+Figure 4.6 shows cumulative probability distributions for the peak passby noise levels measured at 50 ft under high-speed freeway conditions in the surveys conducted prior to 1973.
+The data shown are for heavy trucks; 5,838 diesel trucks in California in 1965, 172 combination trucks in California in 1971, 531 trucks with 3 or more axles in Washington in 1972, and 1,000 trucks with 3 or more axles in New Jersey in 1972.
 The data are in close agreement: typically, 50% of the trucks were observed to exceed 87 to 88 dB(A) and 20% were observed to exceed 90 dB(A).

-Figure 4.7 shows that under high-sneed freewav conditions, huses are about 2 dB quieter than heavy trucks.
-Approximately 50% exceed 85 dB(A), and 6% exceed 90 dB(A).
+Figure 4.7 shows that under high-speed freeway conditions, buses are about 2 dB quieter than heavy trucks.
+Approximately 50% exceed 85 dB(A) and 6% exceed 90 dB(A).
 These data were obtained in New Jersey in 1973.

 Table 4.1 shows the mean noise levels and percentages of all trucks with six or more wheels that were observed to exceed 90.0 dB(A) under high-speed freeway conditions in ten states.
-These data were all obtained in 1973, except for the Washington state data, which were obtained in 1972.
-The arithmetic mean of the percentage of trucks exceeding 90.0 dB(A) is 23.1%.
+These data were obtained in 1973, except for the Washington state data, which were obtained in 1972.
+The arithmetic mean of the percentage of trucks exceeding 90 dB(A) is 23.1%.
 When the data is weighted by the sample size obtained in each state, this percentage drops to 22.6%.
-When the data are weighted by the number of registered trucks above 10,000 lb GVWR/GCWR, the percentage drops to 21.0%.
+When the data are weighted by the number of registered trucks above 10,000 lb CVWR/GCWR, the percentage drops to 21.0%.